1. Czech Village: Browse the antique, retro and vintage shops along 16th Ave. SW.

 4. Grant Wood Window: In the Veterans Memorial Building you can see the only commissioned stained glass window by Grant Wood, which is dedicated to soldiers.
 Located at 50 2nd Ave.
 View it from the inside during the week days Mon-Fri 9 a.m. - 4 p.m. or see it from the outside back lit during the evenings.

-5. National Czech & Slovak Museum & Library: Free First Saturdays for Students - Beginning in 2016, students of all ages (preschool through college) are invited to visit the NCSML’s exhibits for free on the first Saturday of each month during regular museum hours.
+5. National Czech & Slovak Museum & Library: Free First Saturdays for Students - Students of all ages (preschool through college) are invited to visit the NCSML’s exhibits for free on the first Saturday of each month during regular museum hours.
 College students must bring a current school ID card.
 Regular admission rates still apply to non-students.
 Members of the NCSML are always free.

 6. NewBo City Market: A dynamic public space where local entrepreneurs create an environment of fresh, wonderful food, products and experiences.
 You’ll often find live entertainment.
 Thursday evenings May through September you can participate for free in Meet Me at the Market and join walking, running, biking and exercising groups, rain or shine.
 Open Thursday 10 a.m.-8 p.m., Friday 10 a.m. – 8 p.m., Saturday 10 a.m. – 6 p.m., Sunday 10 a.m. – 4 p.m.
 Free Admission, but we dare you to resist purchasing a few treats!